 For more information on what it means to graduate from an ABA Approved program, or to see a

-directory of ABA Approved programs, please visit the ABA directory.
+directory of ABA Approved programs, please visit the ABA Paralegal Section.
 Also provided are employment

 opportunities available in private law firms, governmental agencies, banks, insurance agencies, and